SofteqDG/ios-objective-c-coding-style/README.md

 - (instancetype)init NS_UNAVAILABLE;
 ```

 Use `NS_REQUIRES_SUPER` macro in the end of the method declaration if the `super` method needs to be called by subclass.
-Once a method declaration is appended with this macro, the compiler will produce a warning if `super` is not called by a subclass overriding the method
+Once a method declaration is appended with this macro, the compiler will produce a warning if `super` is not called by a subclass overriding the method.

 **For example:**